-^{} As Table 13 shows, the ranking above can be referenced for graduate study, especially in case that the institutions are international or on-line.
-The global ranking(199 is based on the 2015 publication attached in the Appendix.
+$^{^}$ As said, the ranking above can be referenced for graduate studies, especially in case that the institutions are international or on-line.
+The global ranking is based on the data attached in the Appendix III.

 Degree-Based Research Impact Ranking of PhD In the Humanities and Social Science